aliameer/microfrontend-patterns/README.md

 1. At the root of this project, open a terminal and run: `docker-compose up` to spin up the API provided by the [Sock Shop](https://github.com/microservices-demo/microservices-demo) project.
    Run `sudo docker-compose up` instead if you are running Linux.
 Please note that running this for the first time will take longer as the base images for the docker containers need to be downloaded.
+Therefore, you can proceed to the following steps while step 1 completes.
 2. Ensure that you have a recent version of `node` and `npm` installed.
-3. At the root of this project, open another terminal and run: `npm run install` to install all the dependencies for the base project.
+3. At the root of this project, open another terminal and run: `npm install` to install all the dependencies for the base project.
 4. After all the dependencies are properly installed, run: `npm run start` to start the project.
    Please note that this step will take long as it sets up the individual microfrontends for some of the patterns that require it.
-Please see the base [package.json](package.json) for patterns that require `setup:` before they can be run and those that do not. - 4a.
-If you do not wish to run the patterns that require setup, simply run `npm run start:dev`. - 4b.
+Please see the base [package.json](package.json) for patterns that require `setup:` before they can be run and those that do not.
+The `npm run start` command "completes" after a registry (for the hybrid pattern) runs on port 3030.
+   - 4a.
+If you do not wish to run the patterns that require setup, simply run `npm run start:dev` without running `npm run start`.
+   - 4b.
 If you wish to run an individual pattern that requires some setup, first run the associated setup command in [package.json](package.json) and then run `npm run start:dev`.
    For example, to only run the "Client-Side Code Level Integration" pattern, first run `npm run setup:client-side:code-level-integration` and then run `npm run start:dev`.

-5. Then, navigate to [API docs](http://localhost:3000/docs) to see the available routes.
+5. Then, navigate to [http://localhost:3000/docs](http://localhost:3000/docs) to see the available routes.
 6. For a test account, use the following credentials,
    - Username: user
    - Password: password